Are you preparing to buy a home or sell the one you’re in? If so, the home appraisal process will be incredibly important.

 If a home appraises for well under the buying price, you will most likely be turned down for a mortgage.
 Remember, an appraisal is required to protect the lender from the risk of loaning much more than a home is worth.

 According to the San Francisco Chronicle, one way to get past this is to supply more money up front.
 Most traditional lenders will lend up to 80 percent of the value of a home.
-So if a home appraises for $350,000, a lender will write a mortgage for $280,000.
-So if you agreed to buy that home for $375,000, you can – if you supply a $95,000 down payment.
+If a home appraises for $350,000, a lender will write a mortgage for $280,000.
+So if you agreed to buy that home for $375,000, you can get past this requirement – if you supply a $95,000 down payment.

 Of course, if you don’t have that kind of down payment, you could renegotiate with the seller.
 If the seller wants to get out of the home, he or she may lower the purchase price.